alienskaterrr/dms1-bloggg/posts/week_eight.md

 the eraser too.
 I will of course have to workshop this and perhaps watch some videos or practice in a separate scene to help develop/refine my skill.

+Below are some asset examples I have either already added/looked into.

 I have included screenshots of my work so far below.
 Ignore my hideously unorganised hierarchy.

 Week 8 Session 2!